Nigerian artisans deserve better than Instagram DMs.

 The team

-Operating from both countries gives us a direct line to the Nigerian artisan community and access to the diaspora market — a growing customer base for authentic Nigerian goods.
+Operating across both countries gives us a direct line to the Nigerian artisan community and access to the diaspora market — a growing customer base for authentic Nigerian goods.

 Meet the full teamLet's talk